khezen/codespy/docs/memory.md

 5. **`parsing_schema`** — How to parse the context's format: delimiters, boundary patterns, field structure
 6. **`reusable_results`** — Agent-derived aggregated outputs (counts, distributions, classifications) reusable across questions

-Each section contains `Item` objects with `id`, `content`, and `topic_ids` linking the item to its relevant scopes.
+Each section contains `Observation` objects with `id`, `content`, and `topic_ids` linking the observation to its relevant scopes.

 ### Observations

 Observations are the versioned audit trail of context memory items in the database.
-Each time the Cartographer ADDs, REPLACEs, or DELETEs an item, a new observation row is inserted with an incremented `version` number.
+Each time the Cartographer ADDs, REPLACEs, or DELETEs an observation, a new observation row is inserted with an incremented `version` number.

 - `content` holds the new value (`NULL` for DELETE)
 - `previous_content` preserves the prior state (for REPLACE / DELETE)
 - `op_type` records the operation: `ADD`, `REPLACE`, or `DELETE`
 - Linked to the episode that produced the mutation and the topics it belongs to

-Items in `ContextMemory` map 1:1 to the latest non-deleted observation version.
+Observations in `ContextMemory` map 1:1 to the latest non-deleted observation version.

 ### Artifacts